mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 ### 2.2 Text Completions Chat

-Set `option -cd` to start chat mode of text completions.
+Set `options -bcd` to start chat mode of text completions.
 It keeps a history file, and keeps new questions in context.
 This works with a variety of models.
 Set `option -E` to exit on response.